SELab-2/OSOC-6/documentation/ServerSetup.md

 ```
 sudo nano /etc/nginx/conf.d/default.conf
 ```
 Here you will find the configuration of our server.
-Seek the part where it says
+Locate the part where it says
 ```
 location / {
 	...